-The EUTM proprietor argues that the applicant requested the cancellation of the entire mark SCIO CLASP32 but that the only part of the mark it really wants to cancel is the word SCIO.
+The EUTM proprietor argues that the applicant did not request the cancellation of the entire mark but only part of the mark, the word SCIO for which it does not want the proprietor to have exclusivity.
 It argues that the mark is not just comprised of the word SCIO so it would be unfair to cancel the entire mark.
-However, the Cancellation Division does not consider that the applicant is only looking to partially cancel the EUTM, which cannot be done in any event, but that it clearly directs the application against all of the entirety of the sign.
+The Cancellation Division finds the applicant's request rather strange indeed, however, in its application it indicated that it wished to invalidate the mark and relied inter alia on the ground of bad faith which must invalidate a mark if successful.
+As the Cancellation Division does not have the ability to merely deem part of a sign as non-exclusive and as the applicant duly requested invalidity of the contested mark it must reject the applicant's request for a non-exclusivity order in relation to the word SCIO.
+It does not consider that the applicant is only looking to partially cancel the EUTM but that it clearly directs the application against the entirety of the sign and the goods and services.
 Therefore, this argument is rejected.

-It also argues that there were no registered trade marks called SCIO prior to 2012 when it registered various marks containing the sign, even though many companies were selling goods under the sign.
+The proprietor also argues that there were no registered trade marks called SCIO prior to 2012 when it registered various marks containing the sign, even though many companies were selling goods under the sign.
 The proprietor claims that it was established in 2005 and this is the moment that the reputation of the word SCIO began to rise and the applicant was not established until 2011 so they could not be the first company entitled to use the sign.
 The fact that there were no other marks for SCIO is not relevant as the proprietor was well aware that the applicant was using the sign from years before the filing of the EUTM.
 Moreover, as has been seen from the above examination the proprietor had first hand knowledge of the existence of the rights to the sign on the part of the predecessor of the applicant before the proprietor company was established.
 It is not the success of the mark but who had the earlier rights to the sign and they lie with the applicant.
-The proprietor argues that the applicant must prove that it was the first company to use the sign SCIO CLASP32 in the market for all of the contested goods and services but they could not prove this as nobody knows who was the first to use the sign and the proprietor was established first.
-Again, for the reasons laid out above, the applicant has shown that it was using the SCIO mark on its medical devices which were operated by CLASP32 software and the applicant does not have to show that it was using this mark as a whole.
-The fact that the proprietor registered the two words together to possibly overcome an objection to the registration of SCIO also points to its bad intentions at the time of filing.
-Therefore, this argument must be set aside.
+The proprietor argues that the applicant must prove that it was the first company to use the sign SCIO in the market for all of the contested goods and services but that they could not prove this as nobody knows who was the first to use the sign and the proprietor was established first.
+Again, for the reasons laid out above, the applicant has shown that it (or its predecessors) was using the SCIO mark on its medical devices.
+The applicant had not objected to the use of SCIO in the proprietor's company name when it acted as a distributor in Romania but that did not mean that it consented to the proprietor seeking to register the contested sign to gain exclusive trade mark rights and later to oppose the applicant's filing for the sign SCIO.